delta-papa/Robopol-artifacts/readme.md

 ## Usage
-You may directly download the Artifact Detection with 3 layers 1 channel input images.ipynb Notebook which has all the code for the deep learning model.
+You may directly download the Artifact Detection with 3 layers and 1 channel input images.ipynb Notebook which has all the code for the deep learning model.

 ## License